Post Command

 /time set <enter time to set> <-exa broadcast Time set to &cp:0> <-exa weather clear> <-exa broadcast Weather cleared!>

-The main command is /time set however, we have three post commands that also clear the weather and also broadcast that the time and weather had been changed.
+The main command is /time set however, we have three post commands that also clear the weather and broadcast that the time and weather have been changed.

 Delayed Post Command